 - Most residential units operate as “hybrid” systems, meaning they automatically switch to standard electric resistance heating during periods of high demand to ensure you never run out of hot water.

-- Proper airflow is absolutely essential for efficiency, requiring installation in an unconditioned space with at least 700 cubic feet of ambient air to function correctly.
+- Proper airflow is absolutely essential for efficiency, requiring installation in an unconditioned space with at least 1,000 cubic feet of ambient air to function correctly.

-The “Refrigerator in Reverse” Mechanism
+The “Refrigerator In Reverse” Mechanism

 To grasp the concept quickly, think about an appliance already sitting in your kitchen: your refrigerator.
 A fridge keeps your groceries cold not by magically creating “coldness,” but by aggressively pulling heat out of the insulated box and exhausting it into your kitchen.
 That is exactly why the back or bottom of your refrigerator always feels warm to the touch.